Dragonmystic707/exalted-reincarnated/docs/solars/Solars.md

 #### Divine Mandate

 Spend 2 Anima.
-The mark of the Sun appears on their brow of the Zenith, and All ghosts, spirits, gods, or any other dematerialized beings are forced to revealing themselves for the Scene.
-Additionally, the Zenith may send any willing or subdued ghosts directly to Lethe, where they may reenter the cycle of reincarnation.
+The mark of the Sun appears on their brow of the Zenith, and all ghosts, spirits, gods, or any other dematerialized beings are forced to revealing themselves for the Scene.
+Additionally, the Zenith may send any willing or subdued ghosts directly to into the cycle of Reincarnation, releasing them from their torment.

 #### Passion of the Heart